Skip to main content

 Our Research Focus

 Our research focus is to understand the complex multi-directional interactions that occur between the gut microbiota and the liver.
 We pioneered the characterization of the intestinal bacterial microbiota, fungal mycobiome and virome in patients with liver disease.
-We discovered and mechanistically linked the bacterial virulence factor cytolysin to alcoholic hepatitis (Nature 2019), significantly broadening our concepts of the underlying disease pathogenesis.
+We discovered and mechanistically linked the bacterial virulence factor cytolysin to alcohol-associated hepatitis (Nature 2019), significantly broadening our concepts of the underlying disease pathogenesis.

 schnabl-research.jpeg

 In our laboratory, we study host factors that mediate chronic liver disease.
 We focus on microbial factors that change in response to liver injury and chronic liver disease and the consequences of intestinal dysbiosis on host biology.
-We specifically are interested in the enteric microbiome, metagenome and transcriptome associated with liver disease.
+We are specifically interested in the enteric microbiome, metagenome and transcriptome associated with liver disease.

 In addition, a very important part of our laboratory is a translational aspect to identify targets for therapy and to generate interventions that are able to prevent or treat liver disease in patients.